 Produces 1-2" red-purple sprouts that deepen in color late after a frost.
 A variety from Europe that is milder than green sprouts with a more nutty flavor.
 Grows to 3 feet.
-Beautiful color remains after cooking.
+Red Bull Brussels Sprouts have a beautiful color that remains after cooking.
 Attractive plant, perfect for the home gardener.

 Brassica oleracea var. gemmifera